The Mothman Prophecies

-Washington Post reported John Klein (Richard Gere) couldn't be happier as he and his wife Mary (Debra Messing, TV's "Will and Grace") drive back to DC after finding their dream house.
+Washington Post reporter John Klein (Richard Gere) couldn't be happier as he and his wife Mary (Debra Messing, TV's "Will and Grace") drive back to DC after finding their dream house.
 But Mary sees something horrifying and swerves off the road.
 After her death, John discovers her notebook filled with terrifying images of a dark winged being with red eyes.
 Two years later, John, en route to an interview, finds himself inexplicably off course by 400 miles in the middle of the night.
 He's arrived in Point Pleasant, West Virginia and is about to encounter "The Mothman Prophecies."

 Loosely based on the purported true events of John Keel's book, screenwriter Richard Hatem has removed the UFO references and moved the story from the 1960s to present day.
 "The Mothman Prophecies" is sure to spark internet searches for the many sites which relate stories about the Mothman, Indrid Cold and the Men in Black conspiracy which may be related.

 Klein seeks assistance at the home of Gordon Smallwood (Will Patton, "Remember the Titans"), but is greeted with a rifle for having arrived for the third time at 2:30 a.m.
 Police officer Connie Parker (Laura Linney, "You Can Count On Me") defuses the situation and takes John to a motel, explaining that a lot of strange things have been going on in Point Pleasant.
 John sticks around to investigate and finds that the creature his wife drew is being sighted, mostly around an abandoned chemical plant.
 The fire chief has been getting strange phone calls which John begins to receive as well.
 Consultations with a reluctant Chicago paranormal expert, Dr. Leek (Alan Bates), flesh out the history of the mothman as some kind of angel of death, sighted before such disasters as the Chernobyl nuclear accident.